-Persons concerned about running out of money while in a nursing home may want to consider a "partnership" insurance policy for long-term care, which would cover a particular dollar amount of long-term care costs.
+Persons concerned about running out of money while in a nursing home may want to consider a "partnership" insurance policy for long-term care, which would cover a particular dollar amount of long-term-care costs.
 If the policy is kept in force and the insured person eventually needs long-term care, the insurer will pay for it until that dollar limit is exhausted.
 After that, Medicaid will pay for all additional long-term care that is needed.
-What makes a "partnership" policy different from other long-term-care insurance policies is that Medicaid's asset disregard (the part of a person's net financial worth that Medicaid is not allowed to collect to recoup its costs) increases by \$1 for each \$1 paid by the insurance policy.
-For example, if a person's partnership policy pays \$250,000 in long-term care benefits, the person is permitted to keep-and pass on to heirs-up to \$250,000, exempt from collection by Medicaid.119 For information, contact the Senior Health Insurance Program (SHIP) at (800) 548-9034 (voice) or (217) 524-4872 (TDD).
+What makes a "partnership" policy different from other long-term-care insurance policies is that Medicaid's asset disregard (the part of a person's net financial worth that Medicaid is not allowed to collect to recoup its costs) increases by \$1 for each \$1 paid out by the insurance policy.
+For example, if a person's partnership policy pays \$250,000 in long-term-care benefits, the person is permitted to keep-and pass on to heirs-up to \$250,000, exempt from collection by Medicaid.
+124 For information, contact the Senior Health Insurance Program (SHIP) through the Senior HelpLine at (800) 252-8966 (voice).